hankchanocd/npmlist/README.md

 Options:

 -v, --version   output the version number

+# Feature flags
 -l, --local     list local dependencies, which is also the default feature -g, --global    list global modules
--d, --details   include details to each dependency, but disable the default fuzzy mode -t, --time      show the latest global installs
+-t, --time      show the latest global installs
 -s, --scripts   list/execute npm scripts

+# Flavor flags
--a, --all       a flavor flag that shows all available information on any feature flag -F, --no-fuzzy  disable the default fuzzy mode and resort to stdout -h, --help      output usage information
+-d, --details   include details to each dependency, but disable the default fuzzy mode -a, --all       a flavor flag that shows all available information on any feature flag -F, --no-fuzzy  disable the default fuzzy mode and resort to stdout

+-h, --help      output usage information
 ```